ElSnoMan/scripting-to-framework/tau-docs/Chapter4/chapter_4.md

 This may be a good time to pause the video if you would like to do some more research on Abstract classes, Base classes, Interfaces, Generics, and Polymorphism.
 Or you could keep following along and researching those later.
 Whatever works for you!

 1. Create a Card.cs file in Models directory
 2. Add the properties, but mark them with the `virtual` keyword.
-This keyword means that classes that inherit this class can override them to give them new functionality.
+This keyword means that classes that inherit this class can override them to give them new functionality and/or values.
 3. Have MirrorCard inherit Card
 4. You get some warnings real quick that say you are not overriding the members of the base class.
 Let's add those override keyword.
 5. Now let's make the Ice Spirit card inherit the Card base class as well.